bwallace/evidence_inference/pages/outputs.md

 ## Blog posts, &etc.

-* Here is the [Evidence Inference](http://evidence-inference.ebm-nlp.com/) dataset website, which allows one to browse and download the collected data.
-We also provide pointers to starter code to begin working with the data and on the task.
+* Here is the [Evidence Inference dataset/task website](http://evidence-inference.ebm-nlp.com/), which allows one to browse and download the collected data.
+We also provide pointers to starter code to begin working with the data and on the task, which is available in our [GitHub repository](https://github.com/jayded/evidence-inference).

 * Here is a [blog post](http://evidence-inference.ebm-nlp.com/blog/) describing the Evidence Inference task, and our initial models.

-* Source code and data for the evidence inference task is available via GitHub: https://github.com/jayded/evidence-inference.

 * Here is the website for the ERASER benchmark, which includes the Evidence Inference corpus and other datasets for which targets are accompanied by supporting snippets (rationales): [http://www.eraserbenchmark.com/](http://www.eraserbenchmark.com/)